 Feed-in tariffs are a compensation scheme which offers guaranteed cash payments to producers of renewable energy, based on an established rate per kWh.
 The rate of compensation established under FITs is often higher than the retail rate, and the payments are typically guaranteed through a long-term contract.
 For example, in the UK, a solar installation with a capacity between 10kW and 50kW installed before March 31, 2017 will be compensated at a rate of 3.89 pence per kWh for a period of twenty years.

 Under net energy metering , solar system owners are credited at the retail rate for the excess solar energy that they feed onto the grid, while being charged normally for the electricity they draw from the grid.
-These customers’ electricity meters run backwards when their solar system is producing more energy than they need, so they pay only for the net electricity they consume over the course of the year.
+For these customers, it is as if their electricity meters run backwards when their solar system is producing more energy than they need, so they pay only for the net electricity they consume over the course of the year.
 In contrast, with a feed-in tariff, compensation for the energy produced is independent of your energy consumption.

 Feed-In Tariffs (FITs)